Magical Clay: Aztec Secret Indian Healing Clay Mask Review

 If you do choose to use water, make sure you use purified water.
 Purified water can be found at most grocery stores in the baby aisle.

-You will see a smoother, less clumpy face paste if you use apple cider vinegar with your mask.
+For a smoother, less clumpy face paste use apple cider vinegar with your mask.

 Make sure you don’t make too much when you mix the ingredients.
 You definitely don’t want to waste your Aztec Secret Indian Healing Clay.